Wazzaps/SourceDigger/README.md

 This is the source code for the [SourceDigger.io](https://sourcedigger.io) website.

+It lets you index and browse the symbols (functions, variables, defines) of a big C project, and see its history.

-There's plenty of work to do,
+There's plenty of work to do, but it's usable

 ## Updating index
 ```